 - Click add disciplinary action.

 - Enter start and (optional) end dates.

-- Add optional comments and files (no limit, so go crazy!).
+- Add optional comments and files.

 To delete an action, click its name and then Delete.
 Doing so permanently removes the action and all associated comments and files from the student's record.